amirouche/socialite/README.md

 ### `sparky`

-`sparky` is small RDF-like layer which support a subset of SparQL.
+`sparky` is small RDF-like layer which support a subset of SPARQL.

 Simply said, it's a quad-store.